LEADING OFF: Yanks, Sox, Jays and Mariners in tight WC chase

 New York will face Tampa Bay rookie Shane Baz (2-0, 1.69) in his third big league start.
 The 22-year-old struck out nine Miami batters over 5 2/3 scoreless innings in his previous outing, sparking speculation he could crack the Rays postseason rotation even though he didn’t debut in the majors until Sept.
 20.

-Boston is a game behind the Yankees with two games left against last-place Washington, while Toronto is two games back of New York with two left against lowly Baltimore.
-The Mariners were 1 1/2 games behind the Yanks as they played the Angels late Friday.
+Boston is a game behind the Yankees with two games left against last-place Washington, while Toronto and Seattle are two games back.
+The Blue Jays have two games remaining versus lowly Baltimore, and the Mariners are closing things out against the Angels.

 TWENTY FOR ONE?